CrashOverride85/zc95/docs/LuaNotes.md

 If `bluetooth_remote_passthrough = false` (or is absent), this function is never called, and key presses from a connected bluetooth remote are interpreted according to the configured mappings.
 E.g. if SHUTTER is mapped to "`Top left soft`", pressing the shutter button will cause `SoftButton(true)` immediately followed by `SoftButton(false)` to be called.

 ### BluetoothHidEvent (usage_page, usage, value)
 Allows the ZC95 to receive events from custom bluetooth devices.
-See `bluetooth_hid.lua` and the example BT project [HidExample](../misc/Bluetooth/HidExample/).
+See `bluetooth_hid.lua` and the example BT project that can be paired with the ZC95 and use this functionality [HidExample](../misc/Bluetooth/HidExample/).

 When paired to bluetooth HID device, this method will be called for each event received.
-If you value your sanity, I would suggest not attempting to write Lua scripts to support miscellaneous bluetooth devices unless you're particular familiar with bt (I'm not) and _exactly_ what the device in question is sending.
+If you value your sanity, I would suggest not attempting to write Lua scripts to support miscellaneous bluetooth devices unless you're particularly familiar with bt (I'm not) and _exactly_ what the device in question is sending.

 ### AudioIntensityChange(left_chan, right_chan, virt_chan)
 Receive audio data from aux socket.